Radhakunda

 |

-pleasant courtyard Queen Radha and Her friends sweetly joke
+courtyard Queen Radha and Her friends sweetly joke with Lord Krishna,

 (Raghunatha dasa Goswami)